pmndrs/racing-game/README.md

 Live demo (current state): https://racing.pmnd.rs/

 This project is a showcase for the feasibility of React in gaming.
 It is 100% open source, anyone can participate.
-If you have a PR merged you are added to the triage team. :)
+If you have a PR merged you are added to the triage team.
+Refer to [CONTRIBUTING.md](/CONTRIBUTING.md) for more information.

 ```jsx
 /assets   - the bend files